 Why Sitemaps Are Beneficial

-Onsite sitemaps are a link on your main site that contain a structured layout of all your existing pages.
+Onsite sitemaps are a link on your main site that contain a structured data layout of all your existing pages.

 They’re crawled by Google and inform the search engine about the remainder of your onsite pages.